eldrmedia/eldrmedia-blog/content/post/how-to-build-and-deploy-a-hugo-site.md

 ### 2. Create a New Site

 Navigation to your folder where you want your new site to live.
-For example, I would like to have mine under repos folder
+For example, I would like to have mine under the `repos` folder

 ```html
 cd ~/repos/